-Once you know where to focus can you decide what focus mode you’re going to use to achieve the type of focus you need.
+Once you know where to focus you can decide what focus mode you’re going to use for anything from single portraits to photos of large groups.

 Get your focus cheat sheet here >>